ankane/strong_migrations/README.md

 #### Good

-Instead, validate it in a separate migration with a more agreeable `RowShareLock`.
-This approach is documented by Postgres to have “[the least impact on other work](https://www.postgresql.org/docs/current/sql-altertable.html).”
+Add the foreign key without validating existing rows, then validate them in a separate migration.

 For Rails 5.2+, use: